Unión Peruana de Productores Fonográficos: History

 UNIMPRO is a collective management society that represents the cultural music industry in Perú and for this it has a technical, professional and highly specialized organization.
 It is constituted as a non-profit association, its members are natural or legal people and represent the intellectual property rights of the most important labels of national and international record companies and independent phonographic producers.
 It was founded on July 19, 2001, and its existence was published in the official gazette, El Peruano, on August 1, 2001.
 They are the second Peruvian music organization certified with SGS after Asociación Peruana de Autores y Compositores (APDAYC) which has been around since 1952.

 In 2010, UNIMPRO Francisco Samillán reported that in Perú there are more than 300 independent music producers and each one charges up to 20,000 nuevos soles per month for the reproduction of their recordings.
 That was a big difference from 2005 when the number of national independent producers didn't even pass ten.

-In May 2021, they worked with El Instituto Nacional de Defensa de la Competencia y de la Protección de la Propiedad Intelectual (Indecopi) in blocking 17 illegal websites that allowed downloading of works under the form of stream-ripping and the transmission of sporting events via streaming after being notified by La Comisión de Derecho de Autor del Indecopi (CDA).
+In May 2021, they worked with INDECOPI in blocking 17 illegal websites that allowed downloading of works under the form of stream-ripping and the transmission of sporting events via streaming after being notified by La Comisión de Derecho de Autor del Indecopi (CDA).